Ordinal Regression: Breathing Test Results.

 library(tidyr)

 We load the BTR dataset.
-It contains breathing test results normal, borderline, and abnormal (which we can consider ordered categories), and considered the effects of the covariates age and smoking status.
+It contains breathing test results with 3 levels: normal, borderline, and abnormal (which we can consider as ordered).
+We want to analyze the effects of the covariates age and smoking status.

 Code